 1. Look for career growth:

 The 30s is the time where one needs to start looking for stability and tends to gain lots of knowledge, wisdom, and experience.
-By this point, the best way to find the good increment is to look options for career growth, probably try for promotion in your office or other better opportunities in various other jobs.
+By this point, the best way to find a good increment is to look at options for career growth, probably try for promotion in your office or other better opportunities in various other jobs.
 Because this is the right time where you can think about how to save for retirement in your 30s and take one more step to move ahead.

 2. Rework your budget:

-Rework your financial plans, by this time you are quite stable and has a pretty good idea about the future.
+Rework your financial plans, by this time you are quite stable and have a pretty good idea about the future.
 Hence, figure out your expenditures including your children’s education, buying a house or a car and think to start how much can you save for retirement by 30.

-Keep in mind how much money you require saving for future.
+Keep in mind how much money you require saving for the future.
 Having a clear map of your finances will allow you to see how much time and effort you require to achieve your goal.

 3. Invest in stocks: